sandy1618/dsa_sessions/.github/ISSUE_TEMPLATE/Project_Item_Template.md

-### Please assign task and mention project name as Site-Backend Framework Project.
+### Please assign task and mention project name as Programming Management Project.
 See the right side bar.